stahlscott/stahlish3/src/pages/about/index.md

 - Member of the core scheduling product team.
 - Modernized an older Python codebase through new features, improved UI, automated testing, new tooling, & constant refactoring.

+I started at OnShift as a junior developer, learning Python from scratch along with how an agile dev shop operates.
+I was lucky to be surrounded by talented developers who were gracious with mentoring, and this ended up being a great place for a junior dev to learn the ropes.
+I was promoted to a mid-level dev after about a year.

 ### Rochester Lumber Company, Vice President, Operations // Rochester, NY

 `10/2009 => 02/2016`